 - Inspecting incoming packages for German cockroaches prior to bringing the items inside

 Successfully removing German cockroaches from the home can quickly become an overwhelming challenge due to the reproductive abilities of the insects.
 German cockroaches produce more eggs per egg capsule and complete the life cycle faster than other pest cockroach species.
-Furthermore, new egg capsules begin forming only a couple weeks after females deposit the incubated ones for hatching.
+Furthermore, new egg capsules begin forming only a couple of weeks after females deposit the incubated ones for hatching.

 While sprays and foggers are readily available at many retailers, they may actually make the infestation worse by causing the insects to scatter rather than die.
 Implementing baits often requires specialized equipment along with knowledge of cockroach behavior and tendencies.
 Licensed pest control professionals have access to the quickest and most effective methods of cockroach removal and have experience in eliminating the notoriously elusive and rapidly reproducing insects.

 If a German cockroach infestation occurs, count on a professional pest management service to take care of the problem knowledgeably and successfully.